UBC-MDS/introduction-machine-learning/chapters/en/slides/module1/module1_01.md

  ibex, Capra ibex     0.060569
 ```

+Notes:

-Notes: In this case it’s not so good it’s confident in identifying the
+In this case, the model is much less confident in identifying the
 animal.
-The model in this case thinks our donkey image, is a llama but
+The model gives the highest probability that our donkey image,
-only with a probability of `0.12`.
+is a llama but only with a probability of `0.12`.

 ---